 It’s time for the Church, especially its men, to take up this banner.

-This summer, I’ll share my journey, explaining how and why I’ve come to this position.
-I invite you to follow along–whether you agree or not.
+In this series, I share my journey, explaining how and why I’ve come to this position.
+Thanks for reading.

 Read every post in the series.